 - The killers think previous assassination attempts on Prince Shada will help their getaway.

-But then a fridge falls off the back of a truck, and Martin’s taxi ends up in the river.
+But then a fridge falls off the back of a lorry, and Martin’s taxi ends up in the river.
 Martin bangs his head – and then his heart stops.
 Significantly, the life that flashes before his eyes is his cover story.

-With no recollection of anything other than this fake history, Martin becomes a liability.
+With no recollection of anything other than his fake history, Martin becomes a liability.
 Another agent (Aidan Quinn) is brought in to complete the assassination.
 But as the different parts of Martin’s identity collide, it proves explosive in more ways than one.

 The unreliable narrator

 Unknown’s tale of missing persons and absent identity features some familiar cues.
 That includes a nod at the Vanishing Hotel Room urban legend: a guest checks-in to a hotel, then promptly disappears.
 Their companion can’t convince anyone the missing person even exists.